-There are so many unique and enjoyable attractions in Myrtle Beach, South Carolina.
-Initially people are drawn to Myrtle Beach having the warm temperatures and white sandy beaches.
-We've compiled a list of some of the Top Rated Attractions in Myrtle Beach, South Carolina.
+There are so many enjoyable things to do in Myrtle Beach, South Carolina.
+People love the warm temperatures and white sandy beaches.
+Here are some of the Top Rated Attractions in Myrtle Beach, South Carolina.

 Broadway At The Beach: